In 2004 Nick Bell became President of D&AD, one of his first duties was to choose the designer for the next annual.

 He chose me, or CDD to be more precise.

-If an idea is printed in the D&AD Annual it’s out of circulation.
+1st IDEA: If a thought is printed in the D&AD Annual it’s considered out of circulation.

 So the idea was to print the annual on overtly recycled, browny papers with a warning sign on the front saying ‘DO NOT RECYCLE’.